anaseto/gruid/README.md

 platforms.
 The module provides drivers for terminal apps (driver/tcell), native graphical apps (driver/sdl) and browser apps (driver/js).
-The original application for the library was creating grid-based games, but it's also well-suited for any full-window grid-based application.
+The original application for the library was creating grid-based games, but it's also well-suited for any grid-based application.

 The core **gruid** *package* uses a convenient and flexible architecture of updating a model in response to messages strongly inspired from the